This blog archives the things I do in the world. It is updated intermittently.

 I am a writer/artist, researcher, curator and educator, born in an industrial harbour city called Gladstone in Queensland, Australia, on the unceded lands of the Gooreng Gooreng people.
-I lived most of my life on the east coast of Australia before moving to Amsterdam in 2008 and Berlin in 2014.
-My work tends to explore relationships between art and situated cultural practice, media philosophy and political economy, and is particularly informed by (post) language, feminist and anti-colonial projects.
-As a research curator I specialized in contemporary international installation art, film, video and networked media, with special focus on practices from South East Asia, Australia and the Pacific.
+I lived most of my life on the east coast of Australia before pursuing further professional development in Europe (NL/GER).
+My work explores relationships between art and situated cultural practice, media philosophy and political economy, and is particularly informed by (post-) language poetry, feminist and postcolonial projects.
+Curatorially, I specialized in contemporary international installation art, film, video and networked media, with special focus on practices from South East Asia, Australia and the Pacific.

-I have a BA in Literature from the University of Queensland and an MA (Cum Laude) in Media and Culture from the University of Amsterdam, which theorized videographic crisis genres as post-fordist commodities, symptomatic of art’s own neoliberal transition, focussing on Dutch conceptual and installation practices exemplarily attendant to ressentimentality, the drama of austerity, and the precarity of museological liberalism.
+I have a BA in Literature from the University of Queensland and an MA (Cum Laude) in Media and Culture from the University of Amsterdam, which theorized videographic crisis genres in contemporary international art as post-fordist commodities, symptomatic of art’s own neoliberal transition amidst the precarity of museological liberalism.

 Prior to 2008 I was a curator of Film, Video and New Media at the Gallery of Modern Art / Australian Cinematheque in Brisbane, where I was also a member of the Asia Pacific Triennial curatorial team.
 In addition to co-curating exhibitions and screening programs there, I was also responsible for overseeing the museum’s inaugural technical production and acquisition of archival films and negative materials – four films by Indian modernist filmmaker Kumar Shahani, renowned as the subcontinent’s first structural filmmaker.